Murdervan/Flipper-zero-files/README.md

 # Flipper-zero
-JUST ALL THE FILES ON MURDERVANS FLIPPER ZERO
+__JUST ALL THE FILES ON MURDERVANS FLIPPER ZERO
 I HAVE NOT TESTET ALL FILES!!
+I UPDATING FOLDERS WHEN I FIND NEW STUFF I LIKE__

 ### My PC Setup
 __CASE__ : Fractal Design Pop Mini Air RGB